Maca Root - Is it for You?

 | Maca Root - A Super Food |

-Due to it's growing location, and tenacity to survive the most bitter cold, it is full of nutritious value unlike all the other cruciferous foods that I have come across.
+Due to it's growing location, and tenacity to survive the most bitter cold, the maca are full of nutritious value unlike all the other cruciferous foods that I have come across.

 Note: some other cruciferous vegetables are brocoli, cabbage, bok choy, turnip, cauliflower, etc.